-Figure 24.
+Figure 19.
 Illustrative locations of the binding sites of multiple transcription factors to the BAF complex.

 Using the insights of where and how tightly transcription factors bind, we have developed as part of our Gene Traffic Control platform the ability to conduct high throughput screens on chromatin remodeling complex-transcription factor interactions.
 We have already validated numerous BAF-transcription factor interactions for targets of interest in various cancers.
-We are applying our know-how to screen several of these BAF-transcription factor interactions to discover and develop transcription factor disruptors.
-We intend to use our platform to validate and drug additional transcription factors that interact with BAF and other chromatin remodeling complexes both in oncology and other therapeutic areas.
+We are applying our know-how to screen select BAF-transcription factor interactions to discover and develop transcription factor disruptors.